doug-moen/openscad2/functional_geometry/Programming.md

 F-Rep (functional representation) is a leading alternative to B-Rep (boundary representation) as a general purpose representation for geometric objects.
 Examples of B-Rep include the OpenSCAD polyhedral mesh, and spline based representations.
+Like voxel representations, F-Rep is considered a volumetric representation.

 In F-Rep, a shape is represented by a distance field: a scalar field that specifies the minimum distance to a shape.